(AP) Michael Wacha finally had a rookie setback, and what a setback it was.

 Wacha was in a similar jam in the third with runners at first and second and two outs.
-But he hit Gomes with a pitch to load the bases, the first time Wacha had done that in the majors.
-Then Victorino, who had been hitless in 10 at bats in the series, cleared the bases with a double off the Green Monster.
+But he hit Gomes with a pitch to load the bases, the first time Wacha had done that in his pro career.
+Then Victorino, who had been hitless in 10 at-bats in the series, cleared the bases with a double off the Green Monster.

 Victorino pounded his chest three times and yelled as he took third on the throw to the plate.